 Our missional and intercultural natures are to be found in the world

-by Joy J. Han
+Joy J. Han

 Joy lives on the lands of the Wurundjeri people of the Kulin nation.
-She is a panel member for the Walking Together as First and Second Peoples Circle and is a contributor to the monthly webinar ‘Black Lives Matter and its implications for our Australian context’ that is jointly hosted by Uniting Church Chaplaincy at Charles Sturt University and Pilgrim Presbytery (NT) - Social Justice.
+She is a panel member for the Walking Together as First and Second Peoples Circle and is a contributor to the monthly webinar ‘Black Lives Matter and its implications for our Australian context’ that is jointly hosted by Uniting Church Chaplaincy at Charles Sturt University and Pilgrim Presbytery (NT)—Social Justice.
 She is a lay person working full-time in information technology and will complete her Master of Theological Studies at the end of 2023.

 I aspire to offer a provocation focusing on our understanding of lay people and their capacity for mission; and more briefly on the question of interculturality.